-39 Are there prohibitions on tax gross-up, tax indemnity or tax equalisation payments?
+40 Are there prohibitions on tax gross-up, tax indemnity or tax equalisation payments?

 There are generally no prohibitions on tax gross-up and tax equalisation payments in India.
-As per the relevant taxation laws in India, all taxes grossed up are treated as perquisites in the hands of the employees and taxed accordingly.
-Tax equalisation policies are common in Indian companies and India has also entered into treaties with various countries to grant double taxation relief to employees working abroad.
+As per the relevant taxation laws in India, all taxes grossed up are included in the income of the employees to ascertain their tax liability.
+Tax equalisation policies are common in Indian companies and India has also entered into treaties with various countries to grant double taxation relief to foreign employees working in India and Indian employees working abroad.
 Tax indemnity may be governed by the terms of the employment contract.

-40 Are choice-of-law provisions in executive employment contracts generally respected?
+41 Are choice-of-law provisions in executive employment contracts generally respected?